Explore our 2021 courses

 Public Health England has declared our university building covid-secure, meaning we have all the necessary safety measures in place to keep our community safe.

-It is mandatory for all our staff and students to wear a face mask or shield (for those who are face mask exempt) whilst moving around the general circulation areas.
+It is mandatory for all our staff and students to wear a face mask or shield (for those who are face mask exempt) whilst moving inside the building.
+Masks must be worn at all times, including during lectures and when seated at desks.
 Face masks and shields (for those who are face mask exempt) can be obtained free of charge at the front of house.

 We have introduced a number of key safety measures whilst you are in the building.
 These include: one-way system for moving around the building, sanitisation stations and 2m social distancing markers.